bmjoshi/FAIR-UMN/README.md

 |   └── README.md
 |
 |
-└── doc                                   /* documents for our project.
+└── doc                                   /* Documents for our project.
+|
+|
+└── fair_gpu.yml                          /* The YML file to create a GPU execution environment.
+|
+|
+└── fair_cpu.yml                          /* The YML file to create a CPU execution environment.

 ```